hberkayozdemir/rust_learning/README.md

 ## Community Resources and Best Practices

-a.
-Rust ecosystem and popular libraries
+- Rust ecosystem and popular libraries
-b.
-Leveraging the Rust community for support
+- Leveraging the Rust community for support
-c.
-Tips for idiomatic Rust and best practices
+- Tips for idiomatic Rust and best practices